marcellbarsony/notes/programming/c/2-Variables/1-Variables.md

 Variable names can contain characters in the range [A-Z][0-9] and underscores.

 Variables cannot start with
-- a digit 0-9.
+- a digit 0-9
-- two underscores.
+- two underscores
-- an underscore followed by a capital A-Z.
+- an underscore followed by a capital A-Z

 ### Declaration & Initialization